 Day 7 – Hike to Kalapathar (5545m) and then to Everest Base Camp (5348m)

 We started around 4 am carrying the head torch with us.
 It was extremely dark and chilly out there.
 After a difficult 3 hours of trek all uphill, we reached the top of Kalapathar.
 It was an astonishing view of Everest from there and cannot be described in words.
-People won’t think of doing Kalapathar once as its that tough at such altitude and depleting oxygen level and doing it twice made me feel gigantic.
+People won’t think of doing Kalapathar once as it’s that tough at such an altitude and depleting oxygen level and doing it twice made me feel gigantic.

 Mt Everest (8848 m) as seen from Kalapathar

-After coming back from Kala Patthar, it was time to fulfill one of my dreams, a final stretch from Gorakshep to Everest Base camp.
+After coming back from Kala Patthar, it was time to fulfil one of my dreams, a final stretch from Gorakshep to Everest Base camp.
 We started somewhere around 11 and made it to base camp around 1:30.
 A scream of relief came out.
 We couldn’t believe we finally made it.
 We were so proud of what we had accomplished.
 Our reaching to Everest base camp dream finally came true.

 Everest Base Camp